-Active and passive transport are the two main biological process which plays an important role in supplying nutrients, water, oxygen and other essential molecules to cells and also by removing waste products.
+Active and passive transport are the two main biological processes that play a crucial role in supplying nutrients, oxygen, water, and other essential molecules to the cells along with the elimination of waste products.
 Both active and passive transport works for the same cause, but with different movement.

-In these biological process, molecules move against the concentration gradient.
-This process requires chemical energy to move biochemical compounds from lower region to the high region.
-It uses ATP – Adenosine triphosphate to pump molecules through a concentration gradient.
-Complex sugar, ions, large cells, proteins and other particles are transported in this process.
+In these biological processes, molecules move against the concentration gradient and require chemical energy to move biochemical compounds from a lower region to the high region.
+Therefore, this process uses ATP – Adenosine triphosphate to pump molecules through a concentration gradient.
+Complex sugar, ions, large cells, proteins, and other particles are transported in this process.
 There are two types of Active transport:

 |Active Transport||Passive Transport|